openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _inlined_description: _

 This allocates space in the ofImage, both the ofPixels and the ofTexture that the ofImage contains.

 You don't need to call this before loading an image, but for when you want to allocate. space ahead of when you are going to use the image.

+The types of images can be `OF_IMAGE_COLOR`, `OF_IMAGE_COLOR_ALPHA` or `OF_IMAGE_GRAYSCALE`.

+You need to call update() to update the texture after updating the pixels manually.

+Parameters:
+w Width of image to allocate.
+h Height of image to allocate. type The ofImageType.